Mark M. Gillen: Biography

-Mark M. Gillen (born November 6, 1955) is an American politician and member of the Republican Party.
 In 2010, he was elected to represent the 128th District in the Pennsylvania House of Representatives.
 The seat had been vacated by Republican Sam Rohrer, who had unsuccessfully challenged State Attorney General Tom Corbett in the May 2010 Republican gubernatorial primary.
 Gillen is currently serving on the Aging and Older Adult Services, Education, Labor and Industry, and Veterans Affairs and Emergency Preparedness committees.

-He is president of and co-founded the Berks Military History Museum, located in Mohnton, Pennsylvania.
+Gillen co-founded, and is president of, the Berks Military History Museum, located in Mohnton, Pennsylvania.